 Literature Review

 Postulation of a superior capacity to innovate as a core justification of capitalism (Terbrogh, 1950) means that this article is situated within theoretical debates about the compatibility of capitalism with effective efforts to combat environmental degradation, particularly climate change.
 This article draws on empirical literature coalescing around relationships between innovation and pollution, incorporating writings about the PHH.
-These themes are discuss through theoretical data and methodological; and empirical developments.
+These themes are discussed through theoretical; data and methodological; and empirical developments.

 2.1 Theoretical Developments: Capitalism and the Environment

 The notion that capitalism and markets facilitate global endeavors to combat environmental degradation and climate change, has operated as intellectual and ideological foundations for international agreements such as the Kyoto Protocol or the Paris Agreement on Climate Change.
-Ideological perspectives pervasive in the values and policies of international governance, for example, in its 1992 World Development Report, the World Bank observed the potential of ‘liberalized trade’ to diminish environmental damage through ‘encouraging growth of less-polluting industries and the adoption and diffusion of cleaner technologies’ (World Bank, 1992, 67).
+Ideological perspectives pervasive in the values and policies of international governance, for example, in its 1992 World Development Report, the World Bank observed the potential of ‘liberalized trade’ to diminish environmental damage through ‘encouraging growth of less-polluting industries and the adoption and diffusion of cleaner technologies’ (World Bank, 1992.
+67).

-Such ideas have been interpreted through a new paradigm of climate capitalism, in terms of ‘a model which squares capitalism’s need for continued economic growth with substantive shifts away from carbon-based industrial development’ (Newell and Paterson, 2012, 1).
-This represents neo-liberal environmentalism (Castree, 2010), reflective of the emergence of substantive coalitions of political, corporate and civil society actors seeking to reconcile economic growth with environmental protection (Newell and Paterson, 2012),
+Such ideas have been interpreted through a new paradigm of climate capitalism, in terms of ‘a model which squares capitalism’s need for continued economic growth with substantive shifts away from carbon-based industrial development’ (Newell and Paterson, 2010, 1).
+This represents neo-liberal environmentalism (Castree, 2010), reflective of the emergence of substantive coalitions of political, corporate and civil society actors seeking to reconcile economic growth with environmental protection (Newell and Paterson, 2010),

-Such assumptions have also been framed through theories of ecological modernization, which conceptualized environmental problems as ‘politically, economically and technologically solvable within the context of existing institutions, power structures and continued economic growth’ (Bailey, et al., 2011, 683).
-Ecological modernization has thus drawn on technological optimism, for example writings of scholars such as Pacala and Socolow (2004, 968), who argued that decarbonization could be achieved and climate change addressed simply through ‘scaling-up what we already know how to do’.
-Ecological modernization thus re-enforced an institutional conservatism ‘that the existing political, economic and social institutions can adequately deal with environmental problems’ (van der Heijden, 1999, 216).
+Such assumptions have also been framed through theories of ecological modernization, which conceptualized environmental problems as ‘politically, economically and technologically solvable within the context of existing institutions and power structures and continued economic growth’ (Bailey, et al., 2011, 683).
+Ecological modernization has thus drawn on technological optimism, for example writings of scholars such as Pacala and Socolow (2004, 968), who argued that decarbonization could be achieved, and climate change addressed, simply through ‘scaling-up what we already know how to do’.
+Ecological modernization thus re-enforced an institutional conservatism ‘that the existing political, economic and social institutions can adequately deal with environmental problems’ (Van der Heijden, 1999, 216).

-This neo-liberal capitalist route to combating environmental damage has, nevertheless, been challenged, for example Tulloch and Neilson (2014, 35) claimed that the capitalist model of development depended on ‘the escalating destruction of the planet’.
+This neo-liberal capitalist route to combating environmental damage has, nevertheless, been challenged.
+For example, Tulloch and Neilson (2014, 35) claimed that the capitalist model of development depended on ‘the escalating destruction of the planet’. while Sayer (2009, 351) criticized capitalist economic growth models, arguing that tackling climate change required ‘a major levelling down of incomes of the relatively well-off’.
 Similarly, Sinn (2012,13) asserted that a serious agenda to address climate change necessitated ‘partial expropriation of the resource owners’ and a partial substitution of market mechanisms’ through central planning.
 Without expropriation, capitalists would intensify energy exploitation and consumption, in expectation of more severe regulatory frameworks, thus increasing emissions.

 Another strand of critical literature has coalesced around the concept of a green paradox, specifically unintended consequences of environmental policies, for example through claims ‘that seemingly obvious propositions about climate change policy are often wrong’ (Winter, 2014, 124).
-This approach has been developed by Sinn (2008), who argued that policies designed to flight climate change through diminishing demand for fossil fuels might ’steepen rather than flatten, the extraction path of fossil fuels’ (van der Ploeg and Withagen, 2012, 343) if they become progressively more stringent.
+This approach has been developed by Sinn (2008), who argued that policies designed to fight climate change through diminishing demand for fossil fuels might ’steepen rather than flatten, the extraction path of fossil fuels’ (van der Ploeg and Withagen, 2012, 343) if they become progressively more stringent.